Yes. I know.

 Emoji are rendered in URLs by a coding system called ‘punycoding’.
 Each emoji is associated with a unique punycode.

-This is a readable code that browsers can understand.
-We just see the bit we understand- 🍔
+This is a readable code that software can understand.
+We just see the tasty bit- 🍔

 At the very beginning ICAAN (the Internet’s governing body) allowed emoji registration in the .com tld.
 Then they decided it might lead to confusion and so disallowed it.